 Hodges Reservoir was created with the building of Hodges Dam on San Dieguito Creek in 1918.
 The City of San Diego purchased the dam and reservoir in 1925.
-Operated and maintained by the City of San Diego's Public Utilities Department, the reservoir currently serves the San Dieguito Water District and Santa Fe Irrigation District.
-When full, the reservoir has 1,234 surface acres, a maximum water depth of 115 feet, and 27 shoreline miles.
+Operated and maintained by the City of San Diego's Public Utilities Department, the reservoir currently serves the San Dieguito Water District and Santa Fe Irrigation District as well as the City.
+When full, the reservoir has 1,234 surface acres, a maximum water depth of 115 feet and 27 shoreline miles.
+Hodges Reservoir has a water storage capacity of 30,251 acre-feet.
 Hodges Reservoir has a water storage capacity of 30,251 acre feet.
 Water levels are monitored weekly.

 There are six barbecues and 12 picnic tables in the picnic area.
 Patrons can bring self-contained gas barbecues for use in designated areas only.
 No ground fires or glass containers are allowed.
 Dogs must be kept on a leash at all times and at least 50 feet away from the water.
 Dogs are not allowed on any boats.
 Overnight camping is not allowed at Lake Hodges.

 Please see "What's New - Hodges" for current days and hours of operation.
 Hodges' concession is open on Wednesdays, Saturdays and Sundays only during the fishing season.
 Please call ahead to confirm they are open.
 Phone: 760-432-2023.

 They rent boats on a first-come basis on those three days only, no reservations.
 There is bait available - shiners, crawdads, night crawlers, mealworms and wax worms.
 Patrons can use credit cards for boat rentals and other purchases but permits are cash only.